The legacy of feudal Japan's African samurai

 Earlier this month, "Black Panther" star Chadwick Boseman announced he would play Yasuke in a Hollywood movie scripted by "Narcos" co-creator Doug Miro.

-Lockley says his story has reemerged just as homogenous Japan re-examines the concept of multiculturalism in the run-up to the 2020 Tokyo Olympics.
+Lockley says his story has reemerged just as homogenous Japan reexamines the concept of multiculturalism in the run-up to the 2020 Tokyo Olympics.

 Early years